constantinoby/constantinoby/README.md

 - 🌱 I’m currently learning Java, and looking to learn JavaScript and Phyton.

-- 👨‍💻 I’m looking to collaborate on whatever makes me get more knowledge.
+- 👨‍💻 I’m looking to collaborate on whatever makes me get better at what I do.

 - 💬 How to reach me, you can reach me by the mail showing in the profile.